mechbio/CGNPS/assembly/gen/pc_make/README.md

    a. for compatibility with atom_style hybrid.
    b. for improved communication cutoff.
    c. to remove redundant atoms and angles.
-   d. to convert simualtion lengthscale.
+   d. to convert simulation lengthscale.
-   e. to convert simualtion energyscale.
+   e. to convert simulation energyscale.
    f. to export with filename 'pc.data'.
 3. senescence.sh modified:
    a. for reproducibility with pseudo-randomness.
    b. to remove excess run time.
-4. init.qsub added to submit simulation to run on cluster.
-5. pc.sh added to automate most of the process to generate pc.data.
+4. pc.sh added to automate most of the process to generate pc.data.
-6. Replaced README file applicable to the original code with this file applicable to this modified code.
+5. Replaced README file applicable to the original code with this file applicable to this modified code.

 ### Usage